 Whey contains not only Beta Lacto Globulin, but also Bovine Serum Albumin.
 Some peptides from this protein have structural homology with peptides from our own tissues, and BSA has been implicated in Multiple Sclerosis, Rheumatoid Arthritis and Type 1 Diabetes.

 There is no simple way to find out whether your brand of choice contains whey derived from hormone-diluted cow’s milk.
 The only way to be sure is to choose an organic “hydrolyzed” brand of whey protein – dairy from those farms are far less likely to engage in synthetic hormone injections.

 So, is Whey Bad for You?

 Whey protein is popular.
 It’s consumed by millions around the world, and luckily we have yet to see an accompanying large-scale health issues.

 Nonetheless, we’re learning more each year about how many different food sensitivities - many of which are still passed off as "normal" bodily discomforts.
 Allergies can lay dormant for years, brought out by sudden changes in environment or our diets.

 Food sensitivities can come and go, then reappear in new forms, making it difficult to diagnose true physical issues like leaky gut.
 Whey protein's concentrated dairy could easily cause a negative chain reaction.

-It’s a little extreme to outright reject whey protein, but if you’re experiencing symptoms of inflammation or other gastric problems, it may be wise to consider other options for protein intake, if not to only experiment.
+It’s a little extreme to outright reject whey protein, but if you’re experiencing symptoms of inflammation or other gastric problems, it may be wise to consider other options for protein intake, such as Grass-Fed Collagen Peptides supplement, if not to only experiment.

 Our health is too important to not ask these questions.